Welsh folklore: Local legends of historical or pseudo-historical figures

-Includes Gwylliaid Cochion Mawddwy, a group of bandits who lived in Merioneth in the 16th century, mentioned in Thomas Pennant's Tours of Wales and other sources.
+This includes Gwylliaid Cochion Mawddwy, a group of bandits who lived in Merioneth in the 16th century, mentioned in Thomas Pennant's Tours of Wales and other sources.

-Also includes the legend of Gelert, the namesake of the town of Beddgelert (whose name means "Gelert's Grave") in the Gwynedd area of Wales.
+It also includes the legend of Gelert, the namesake of the town of Beddgelert (whose name means "Gelert's Grave") in the Gwynedd area of Wales.
 The folktale is said to take place in the 13th century, and acts as a moral story about making hasty and rash decisions.
 In the legend, Llywelyn the Great, then-Prince of North Wales returned from hunting to find his baby missing, the cradle overturned, and his faithful hound Gelert with blood-stained fur and teeth.
 Believing the dog had killed his child and heir, Llywelyn drew his sword and killed Gelert.
 After the dog's dying yelp, Llywelyn heard the cries of his baby, unharmed and behind the cradle, along with a dead wolf which had attacked the child and been killed by Gelert.
 Llywelyn is overcome with sorrow and buries the dog, traumatised from its dying yelp.
 After that day, Llywelyn was said to never smile again.

 Place-name or topography tales

-Includes onomastic lore, which explains place-names.
-One notable example comes from the Historia Britonum, in which the name 'Carn Cafal' is shown to come from a carn (or pile of stones) which mark the footprint of Arthur's dog Cafal.
+This includes onomastic lore, which explains place-names.
+One notable example comes from the Historia Britonum, in which the name 'Carn Cafal' comes from a carn (or pile of stones) which mark the footprint of Arthur's dog Cafal.